 When a shareholder requests and is entitled to an appraisal, a Delaware court “shall determine the fair value of the [shareholder’s] shares exclusive of any element of value arising from the accomplishment or expectation of the merger or consolidation,” “tak[ing] into account all relevant factors.”
 Because there may be limited market evidence of value available for these largely privately held companies, this will frequently will require the Court to choose between dueling expert values (or set its own value in the middle).
 Then, the corporation will be forced to purchase the shareholder’s shares at the price identified by the Court.

 A recent decision from the Delaware Chancery court is instructive.
 In Manichaean Capital, the SPAC faced significant redemptions in advance of the business combination closing, and had to scramble to arrange private investment in public equity (“PIPE”) and other financing to ensure that it had sufficient capital to complete the combination.
-Ultimately, while the target company used one equity valuation for its investor presentations and lender pitches, the proxy statement filed for the business combination disclosed a much lower equity valuation that included a 25% “IPO discount,” effectively seeking to bake in the capital that is often lost when companies go public through a traditional IPO.
-A significant shareholder of the target company sought a statutory appraisal, and the Court determined that the fair value was closer to the non-discounted value.
-The company was then forced to buy the shareholder out at that price.
+Ultimately, while the target company used one equity valuation for its investor presentations and lender pitches, the proxy statement filed for the business combination disclosed a lower equity valuation that included a 25% “IPO discount,” reducing the valuation to account for the capital that is often lost when companies go public through a traditional IPO.
+A shareholder of the target company sought a statutory appraisal, and the Court determined that the fair value was closer to the non-discounted value.
+That decision is currently on appeal, but if upheld the target company will be required to buy the shareholder out at that price.

 Shareholders may sue for breach of fiduciary duty.
 Shareholders may also allege that the target’s directors breached their fiduciary duty to the corporation.
 As with the fiduciary duty claims discussed above, these claims may likely be barred by the business judgment rule, but this will depend on whether the shareholders can allege bad faith or a conflict in the business combination pursued.

 Current trends.
 While, historically, appraisal and fiduciary duty actions have been useful vehicles for shareholders of target companies who contend the company has been undervalued, in the current environment, there may be a greater risk that the target company is overvalued.
-Nonetheless, the availability of these actions must be borne in mind, particularly in cases like Manichaean, where the process of seeking SPAC shareholder approval results in serial renegotiations to reduce the target company’s compensation.
+Nonetheless, the availability of these actions must be borne in mind, particularly in cases like Manichaean, where SPAC shareholder redemptions reduce cash available to complete the transaction and require last minute adjustments to the deal structure.
 Obtaining litigation advice before a final agreement is reached may help to guard against the risk that stakeholders in the target will challenge the transaction.

 Most SPAC litigation, historically, and most likely going forward, occurs after the SPAC merger has been completed, and the new company has performed poorly.
 Because deal documents will usually grant a sponsor a “promote,” whether the combined company is a success or not, there may be an incentive for sponsors to aggressively pursue questionable transactions.
 This may become an area for SPAC regulation.
 On September 24, 2020, SEC Chair Jay Clayton gave an interview to CNBC in which he made clear the agency would be carefully inspecting SPAC transactions going forward, and particularly the incentives of SPAC sponsors, after the rapid decline of shares in post-SPAC zero emissions truck company Nikola raised questions about the sufficiency of due diligence conducted by the SPAC sponsor in that case.
 The case law reviewed below includes enforcement actions by the SEC, and may shed light on the SEC’s possible approach in this arena.